adib070/HipstersShop/README.md

    kubectl apply -f kubernetes-manifests.yaml minikube service frontend
       ```
-3.
+3. You can verify the pod,deployment and service using following command.

+      ```sh
+      kubectl get pods
+      kubectl get services
+      kubectl get deployment
+      ```

+4. Docker images for the microservices are at : https://hub.docker.com/repository/docker/sohamsdeshmukh/tracing01

 ## Steps to run on Docker

-> Note : Not need to run jaeger locally.
-It's in built in docker compose.
+> Note : No need to run jaeger locally.
+It is built in docker compose.

 1. Get the checkout of Docker_Compose_Addon branch
 2. Open the terminal and go to Hipstershop folder.
 Execute following command.